crsardar/hands-on-web-tech/angular-custom-event/README.md

-Chittaranjan - This is also an example - How to pass data from Child component to Parent component
+Chittaranjan -  This is also an example - How to pass data from Child component to Parent component.
+                This also contains an example of emiting Custom Object.

 # AngularCustomEvent